OK, here’s the deal. Off grid living is illegal. Sometimes. Let’s start off by clearing up some misconceptions.

-In most places this means that if you want to get a piece of land, place a tent, RV, travel trailer or tiny house on it, and camp there while you build your dream cabin, then it’s most likely illegal to do that.
+In most places, this means that if you want to get a piece of land, place a tent, RV, travel trailer or tiny house on it, and camp there while you build your off grid dream cabin, then it’s most likely illegal to do that.

 This unfairly and severely restricts your options, especially if you have a limited budget and can’t afford the permits required to jump through all the legal hoops most municipalities have created in their ordinances.

 Counties should add allowances for off grid living and update their ordinances to reflect current technology.
 Originally, all ordinances were put in place for two main reasons: health and safety.
 The other reason could be to generate revenue for the county through permitting and taxes.
 That’s ok and fair.

-However, it would be nice to update the ordinances to current 21st century based on technological standards and ability that was not available when most of these restrictive ordinances were voted into existence.
+However, it would be nice to update the ordinances to the 21st century based on technological standards and ability that was not available when most of these restrictive ordinances were voted into existence.

 We have the technology now to live off grid and still be healthy and safe.
 We can generate our own power.
 We don’t need a huge house.
 We don’t need to be hooked up to city water because we can generate our own clean, potable drinking water.
 We don’t need to hook up to city sewer systems because we have portable technology that allows us to dispose of our waste much more efficiently than before.

 Allow Long Term Camping (with a stipulation you must be actively building a dwelling for the duration of the time you are camping): Being able to camp out on your own land while building a tiny house or cabin should be a right and there should be no ordinances which prohibit or restrict the size of dwellings except for maybe when children are present.